 Related topic covered on other pages include:

-Minnesota labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 48 hours in a workweek, unless otherwise exempt.
+Minnesota labor laws require employers to pay employees overtime at a rate of one and one-half times (1½ times) their regular rate of pay when they work more than 48 hours in a workweek, unless otherwise exempt.
 MN Overtime Facts.
-Federal law requires employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
-See FLSA: Overtime for more information regarding federal overtime requirements.
+Federal law, under the federal Fair Labor Standards Act (FLSA), requires employers to pay employees overtime at a rate of 1½ times their regular rates of pay when they work more than 40 hours in a workweek, unless otherwise exempt.

 Meals and Breaks